 The software needed to track profit margin is seldom centralized.
 It’s often scattered in different places across your network in disconnected systems.
 When your profit margin data (time sheets, labor costs, etc.) isn’t centralized, you often have to pay someone to collect that data, crunch the numbers and determine your profit margin.

 If that type of analysis is performed at all, it’s typically an exercise that involves gathering data from multiple sources and compiling it in Excel.
-This type of work is costly because of the hours required, and also because it can’t be done until the project is over.
+This type of work is costly because of the hours required.
+Also because it can’t be done until the project is over.

 A single source of data, on the other hand, not only makes it simple to track margin on a project, but also gives you the ability to determine whether a specific project phase is profitable and determine if the overall project is still tracking towards a profitable conclusion.